 We may also disclose Consumer Information to credit bureaus and similar organizations, and otherwise when permitted by law.
 For example, this may include:

 Keeping your account information accurate and up-to-date is very important.
-We provide you with access to your investment or loan account information through various means such as account statements and online through MyAccount and Simply Statements.
+We provide you with access to your investment or loan account information through various means such as account statements and online through MyAccount and online statements.

 If you have questions or feel that we have not handled information about you properly, you may always contact us through our Information Center.